Hi. My name is Lily McCallin. I am an independent jeweller with 15 years experience.

 Lily McCallin jewellery, previously known as FrillyByLily was born in 2006 when I developed a passion for collecting and reworking discarded vintage and costume jewellery into modern wearable items.
 For years I would give new life to odd and broken costume jewellery.

 This hobby quickly became an obsession and a full time job and over time I developed a desire to create jewellery that I could design and make from scratch.

 My portfolio of stockists includes Anthropologie and Urban Outfitters as well as a whole host of carefully selected independent boutiques.
-Recent press features include The Independent, Grazia and Cosmopolitan as well as a feature on BBC Radio.
+Press features include The Independent, Grazia and Cosmopolitan as well as a feature on BBC Radio.

-Over the years I have attended lots of jewllery making courses at Morley College, Gem A and The City Lit, but most of my jewellery making skills are self taught.
+Over the years I have attended lots of jewellery making and gemmology courses at Morley College, Gem A and The City Lit.

-I studied for my degree in Graphic Design at Falmouth College of Arts.
-I take pride in using these skills for my branding, packaging and other printed material.
+I completed my degree in Graphic Design at Falmouth College of Arts.
+I take pride in using these skills for my CAD, branding, packaging, and other printed material.

 I work in a variety of ways depending on what suits the design itself.
 The way each item is made should be clearly described in each item description.
 If it is not and you are curious, please drop me a line.
-Most of my works are made either by hand or with the use of 3D printing technology.
+Most of my work is made either by hand or with the use of 3D printing technology.

 I then employ the specialist skills of casters and stone setters to reproduce my work in small batches.

 I prefer the quality and aesthetic that hand-finished perfectionism brings, and my main priority is designing and producing quality jewellery that will stand the test of time.

 Browse the online shop to see photos and descriptions of jewellery that I either have in stock or can make to order.
 If anything is unclear, please do not hesitate to drop me a line.